1. What is the CEIL Function?

 CEIL(number)

-: The numeric expression or value that you want to round up.
+number: The numeric expression or value that you want to round up.
 It can be a literal value, a column, or the result of a calculation.

-3. How Does the CEIL
+3. How Does the CEIL Function Work?

-The CEIL
+The CEIL function evaluates

 the given number and rounds it up to the next closest integer.